Moderator encourages people to donate to Ukraine charity appeal

 By donating through the Church of Scotland you may be able to add gift aid to your donation.

-If eligible, please also complete the Gift Aid Declaration form by following this link to the HMRC gift aid form, ensuring the Charity Name is completed as "The Church of Scotland".
-The completed form can be returned to the Church of Scotland by email to email@example.com.
+If eligible, please also complete the Gift Aid Declaration form, ensuring the Charity Name is completed as "The Church of Scotland".
+The completed form can be returned to the Church of Scotland by email to firstname.lastname@example.org.

 - Transfer your donation to the Royal Bank of Scotland Church of Scotland No 1 Account